-Chims Motel – Naomi & Edmond Nicholson
+Chims Cabins – Naomi & Edmond Nicholson

 Accommodations, Indigenous Woman Entrepreneur, Tourism | Port Alberni, British Columbia